 February has many themes around which you can throw a dinner party.
-Besides the obvious —Mardi Gras and Valentine’s Day — there is Eat Ice Cream for Breakfast Day (2/7), Cherry Pie Day (2/20) and National Tortilla Chip Day (2/24).
-But what about Chinese New Year?
-This year, the date falls on Thursday, February 19, perfect timing after Valentine’s Day and Mardi Gras.
+There’s the obvious —Mardi Gras and Valentine’s Day — but what about Chinese New Year?
 The occasion is a fun way to throw a festive dinner party and maybe even redo those January 1 New Year’s resolutions that have likely already flown out the window.

 Today, we are going to show you some fairly easy ideas for hosting a Chinese New Year dinner party, so that you can spend more time enjoying your guests and less time stressing over pulling it all together.

 Part of the fun is exposing yourself and your guests to a different culture, so first things first: some facts about Chinese New Year.

 - 2015 is the year of the goat.
 Twelve animals rotate through every 12 years.
 Last year was the year of the horse and next year is the year of the monkey.
 Think of the animal signs as akin to being born under a certain astrological sign with perceived traits, lucky numbers and horoscopes.
 So you may be a Scorpio, but you are also a rat, if born Oct 30, 1972.

 - Chinese New Year is also known as the Spring Festival.

 - This is the longest festival on the Chinese calendar and runs through the Lantern Festival (15 days).

 - If possible, everyone gathers with family for this holiday, leading to a massive amount of travel in China.
 Each year, this is the largest human migration on earth.

 - Red is considered one of the luckiest colors and is used in abundance for decor.

 - Traditionally, this is the time when Chinese families spring clean, thus sweeping away bad luck.